Updated: March 1, 2022

 When a pageless format Document is publicly shared, the line between a document and a web page starts to blur.

-Here is a link to a copy of this blog post content, publicly shared as a pageless Google Doc.
+Here is a copy of this blog post content, publicly shared as a pageless Google Doc.

 So far, it appears that the publicly shared pageless document displays in narrow width, no matter what width is selected in the editor.
 The text is also off-center, to the left.
 If an image or table is wider than the text, it will be left-justified and bleed off to the right.